anoma/devchain-container/README.md

 Docker container that runs:

-- a single [Anoma](https://github.com/anoma/anoma) validator node against a preconfigured chain with a faucet
+- a single [Namada](https://github.com/anoma/namada) validator node for a preconfigured chain with a faucet
-- a HTTP server serving a network release so that the chain can be joined with `anomac utils join-network`
+- a HTTP server serving a network release so that a chain configuration can be downloaded

 ## Prerequisites